sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 I have to write a lot of glue code in both Dart and a respective platform language.

 ● Performance
-Not only there is an **overhead** to call <TechnicalTerm val="Platform Channels"/>, but **[Executing channel handlers on background threads](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading)** is not supported except for iOS and Android.
+Not only there is an **overhead** to call <TechnicalTerm val="Platform Channels"/>, but [Executing channel handlers on background threads](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading) isn't supported except for iOS and Android.
 Especially, If I want to call <UniqueTerm val="Expensive"/> <UniqueTechnicalTerm val="native C APIs"/> on macOS/Windows/Linux without UI lag, I would struggle to improve my performance.

 ---